perseusrealdeal/GeoLocationKit/README.md

-# Perseus Geo Location Kit
+# PerseusGeoLocationKit — Component — Xcode 10.1+

 > Collection of tools for dealing with native geo location services.